A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 By P.J.
 Simmons

 As a serious tennis player and fan living in New York City, I feel so lucky that the US Open is in my backyard.
 I absolutely love the tournament, and find nothing more educational and inspiring for my own game than seeing world-class live tennis.
-With a greater sense of normalcy returning to our lives since the pandemic began, I am more grateful than ever to return to the 2023 US Open tennis tournament, which will take place at the Billie Jean King National Tennis Center Monday August 28- Sunday September 10, 2023!
+I can’t wait to return to the 2025 US Open tennis tournament, which will take place at the Billie Jean King National Tennis Center Sunday August 24- Sunday September 7, 2025!

-Having attended every US Open possible since I moved to New York in 2008, I’ve learned a ton through trial and error about how to maximize the opportunity, find the best tickets and seats on the Official US Open ticket site on Ticketmaster and other reseller sites, and generally get the biggest bang for the buck.
-Likewise, I’ve learned so much thanks to fellow fans around the world who have shared their own insights since I wrote the first version of this post over a decade years ago.
+2025 will mark my 17th consecutive US Open, and I’ve learned a ton over the years through trial and error about how to maximize the opportunity, find the best tickets and seats on the Official US Open ticket site on Ticketmaster and other reseller sites, and generally get the biggest bang for the buck.
+Likewise, I’ve learned so much thanks to fellow fans around the world who have shared their own insights since I wrote the first version of this post over a decade ago.

 Below are my top 10 recommendations for serious tennis fans like me.